PolakAllen/pyconst/const/readme.md

 level of complexity of a given scope, which is likely to be discouraged by best practices.

-An external graph may disreguard the specifics of an internal graph (treating the entire internal graph as a single root node), though to be an adequate external graph, must walk the internal graph as well.
+An external graph may disregard the specifics of an internal graph (treating the entire internal graph as a single root node), though to be an adequate external graph, must walk the internal graph as well.
 We can call a complete graph, that is to say, an iterative external graph from each of the lowest level